marko-zeroproxy/zeroproxy/docs/BridgeMining.md

 ### Adding Human Oversight and Redundancy

-If a naive algorithmic bridge, or a dual-redundant bridge such as offered by Laer Zero, presents a high risk of exploit, the next logical step might be to add human oversight and additional redundancy.
+If a naive algorithmic bridge, or a dual-redundant bridge such as offered by Layer Zero, presents a high risk of exploit, the next logical step might be to add human oversight and additional redundancy.
 In this approach we create an escrow mechanism and minting/burning contract that require multiple, independent human